-The Local Authorities (Capital Finance and Accounting) (England) Regulations 2003, as amended by the Local Authorities (Capital Finance and Accounting) (England) (Amendment) Regulations 2008, require the Authority to charge to the income and expenditure account a prudent level of minimum revenue provision (MRP) for the redemption of debt.
+The Local Authorities (Capital Finance and Accounting) (England) Regulations 2003, as amended by the Local Authorities (Capital Finance and Accounting) (England) (Amendment) Regulations 2008, require the Authority to charge to the statement of movement in general fund balance a prudent level of minimum revenue provision (MRP) for the redemption of debt.
 Options are provided on how this prudent provision could be calculated.
 For 2007-08 the Authority has exercised the choice to apply the regulatory method for both Government supported borrowing and self-financed borrowing.
 The minimum revenue provision therefore continues to be calculated as a percentage (presently 4%) of the Authority's capital financing requirement (CFR).